 In 1920 with the wake of WW1 and the suffrage movement, our founders raised cash to buy large houses and convert them to low rent homes.
-Nearly 100 years later we continue this work, with over 1000 homes for women in west London and a programme for continued growth.
+Nearly 100 years later we continue this work, with 1000 homes for women in west London and a programme for continued growth.
 Women’s Pioneer is a not for profit housing association dedicated to housing single women.

-Many women have lost their partner in the war and have to work to support themselves but no landlord will let a room to a working woman.
-Meanwhile the shortage of domestic servants has hit the value of large houses designed to function on the back of cheap labour and in once wealthy central London, hundreds of large houses lie empty.
+Many women have lost their partners in the war and have to work to support themselves but no landlord will let a room to a working woman.
+Meanwhile the shortage of domestic servants has hit the value of large houses designed to function on the back of cheap labour and, in once wealthy central London, hundreds of large houses lie empty.
 Etheldred Browning formed a plan to buy houses with donations from wealthy benefactors to provide for newly-independent women.

 Miss Browning called on me…with a capital of one or two pounds she had taken one house and filled it with tenants. …I promised her I would send her a list of people who would be interested and who had money

 – Suffragette and Women’s Social & Political Union (WSPU) organiser Geraldine Lennox

 Women’s Pioneer Housing is registered as a public utility company on 4 October 1920 ‘to cater for the housing requirements of professional and other women of moderate means who require individual homes at moderate rents’.

 We now own 55 properties.
 Gertrude Leverkus, one of the very first professional woman architects in the UK, becomes our in-house architect.
 The first woman to qualify as a chartered accountant by exam, Ethel Watts, is our auditor.

 Ours was the very best landing.
 My neighbour Joyce had a wind-up record player and every Sunday morning she’d play Harlem.
 The minute we heard it we rushed out in our petticoats to dance around the landing